Fitness-For-Service

 Reliability Focused

-CANEIL houses a strong team of multidisciplinary Integrity Professionals with backgrounds in Mechanical, Structural, Chemical, and Materials Engineering, who are also knowledgeable in Inspection and Non-Destructive Examination techniques.
-We are able to provide comprehensive FFS assessments of equipment that will allow owner-users to safely and reliably operate their assets while avoiding expensive and unnecessary repairs.
+CANEIL is home to a robust team of multidisciplinary Integrity Professionals, with expertise in Mechanical, Structural, Chemical, and Materials Engineering.
+Our team is also well-versed in Inspection and Non-Destructive Examination techniques.
+This diverse knowledge allows us to deliver comprehensive Fitness-for-Service (FFS) assessments of equipment, enabling owner-users to operate their assets safely and reliably while minimizing costly and unnecessary repairs.

 How we perform Fitness For Service

-When inspection and non-destructive examinations (NDE) indicate flaws or structural damage that threaten the operability of in-service pressure equipment, important decisions must be made as to whether to continue operation or implement remediation services such as repair, alteration, or replacement of equipment.
-Such decisions must be well-informed, founded in sound engineering principles, and in compliance with relevant codes and industry practices.
+When inspections and non-destructive examinations (NDE) reveal flaws or structural damage that may compromise the operability of in-service pressure equipment, crucial decisions must be made regarding whether to continue operation or initiate remediation actions such as repair, alteration, or replacement.
+These decisions must be based on sound engineering principles, comply with relevant codes, and align with industry best practices.

-At CANEIL, our multidisciplinary engineering team has extensive experience using API 579-1/ASME FFS-1 to perform Fitness-for-Service assessments.
-Our goal is to provide assessment results that optimise maintenance and operation practices for our clients, and enhance the long-term economic feasibility of equipment without compromising the safety of plant personnel and the public.
+At CANEIL, our multidisciplinary engineering team brings extensive experience in utilizing API 579-1/ASME FFS-1 standards to perform comprehensive Fitness-for-Service (FFS) assessments.
+Our goal is to provide results that optimize maintenance and operational practices for our clients, improving the long-term economic viability of their equipment while ensuring the safety of plant personnel and the public.

 Levels of Assessment

-The Fitness-For-Service approach addresses several degradation mechanisms encountered in the operation of pressure vessels, piping, and tankage.
-Our engineers use quantitative and qualitative analysis to evaluate flaws which include: general and localized corrosion, pitting, hydrogen damage, weld misalignment, shell distortions, and crack-like flaws.
+The Fitness-for-Service (FFS) approach addresses a wide range of degradation mechanisms that can affect the performance of pressure vessels, piping, and tankage.
+Our engineers employ both quantitative and qualitative analysis to evaluate various types of flaws, including general and localized corrosion, pitting, hydrogen damage, weld misalignment, shell distortions, and crack-like defects.

-In accordance with API 579/ASME FFS-1, assessment procedures are generally performed sequentially using a Level 1, Level 2, and Level 3 assessment, with each assessment level increasing in complexity and applying more detailed analyses such as fatigue analysis, fracture mechanics, and Finite Element Analysis.
-Post-evaluation, the remaining life of the equipment is calculated to provide recommendations for remediation, with consideration for client requirements.
+In accordance with API 579/ASME FFS-1, our assessment procedures are carried out in a structured, sequential manner—starting with a Level 1 assessment and progressing through to Level 2 and Level 3.
+Each level introduces more complexity and includes detailed analyses such as fatigue analysis, fracture mechanics, and Finite Element Analysis (FEA).
+Following the evaluation, we calculate the remaining life of the equipment and provide actionable recommendations for remediation, all while considering the specific requirements of our clients.